lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular.md

 </div>
 ```

-So, now we have a `addFoo` function.
-It changes the State by appending `form.newFoo` to the `foos` array.
+So, now we have an `addFoo` function.
+It changes the state by appending `form.newFoo` to the `foos` array.
 The best part is: every part of the application listening to the `foos` array will be updated once the `changeFoos` function is called!

 I setup a small project illustrating that idea [on Github](https://github.com/lucasmreis/simpleStateApp).
 It illustrates well the benefits of using this approach:

 1. There's a "read only" controller, listening to both `foos` and `bars` arrays from `AppStateService`;
 2. There's a Foo controller;
 3. There's a Bar controller being used in *two* different views;
-4. The Bar controller also listens to `foos`, and the user can only add a Bar after a Foo named `requiredFoo` is created.
+4. The Bar controller also listens to `foos`, and the user can only add a Bar after a Foo named `requiredFoo` is created (I call this the "weird spec" :) ).
 This is used to illustrate how different controllers can interplay in intricate ways through the State;
-5. The application also listens to changes in State and save them on local storage.
+5. The application also listens to changes in state and save them on local storage.

 ## Conclusions